rsvim/rsvim.github.io/docs/manual/basic_usage/first_steps_in_rsvim.md

 :::tip[Question]
 Where are the `:w` and `:q` ex commands?

-The only builtin command in Rsvim is `js`, there are no other builtin commands in Rsvim.
-But we provide the [ex.rsvim](https://github.com/rsvim/ex.rsvim) plugin _officially_, which implements Vim's builtin ex commands for Rsvim and try to provide a compatible user experience in command-line.
+The only builtin command in Rsvim is `js`, but we _officially_ provide the [ex.rsvim](https://github.com/rsvim/ex.rsvim) plugin to implement Vim's builtin ex commands, try to provide a compatible user experience in command-line.

 Please refer to [Plugin](docs/manual/configuration/plugin.md) for installing plugins for Rsvim.
 :::